cdp1337/coreplus/docs/models.md

 Each key supports several attributes, one ("type"), required, the rest optional.

 * type
 	* Specifies the data type contained in this column.
 Must be one of the Model::ATT_TYPE_* fields.
 	* Type: string

 * required
 	* Set to true to disallow blank values
 	* Type: boolean
 	* Default: false

 * maxlength
 	* Maximum length in characters (or bytes), of data stored.
 	* This is automatic for many of the types, as appropriate.
 For example, ATT_TYPE_STRING defaults to 255, ATT_TYPE_INT defaults to 15, ATT_TYPE_DATA defaults to something really big such as 24 Mb or some such.
 	* Type: int

 * validation
 	* Validation options for this column.
 	* The validation logic for data in the column, can be a regex (indicated by "/ ... /" or "# ... #"), a public static method ("SomeClass::ValidateSomething"), or an internal method ("this::validateField").
 	* Type: string

+* validationmessage
+	* The message to send to the user if validation of this property fails.
+	* Type: string

 * options
     * ATT_TYPE_ENUM column types expect a set of values.
 This is defined here as an array.